Please be aware of the following when traveling abroad and forward to any other personnel who may be traveling for this project.

-- Hardware, software, and various materials, chemicals, microorganisms, and toxins taken with you abroad could constitute an export.
+- You should be aware that hardware, software, and various materials, chemicals, microorganisms, and toxins taken with you abroad could constitute an export.
 Technology should be checked against the Munitions List and the Commerce Control List (Part 774).

-- Most laptops, GPS devices, and cell phones are considered “tools of the trade” and are frequently carried abroad, but the investigator carrying these devices abroad must keep them on his or her person at all times and make sure the devices are brought back to the U.S. at the end of the trip.
+- Most laptops and GPS devices (excluding software or technology that contains source code for 64-bit encryption software or mass market encryption products), and cell phones, are considered “tools of the trade” and are frequently carried abroad, but the investigator carrying these devices abroad must keep it on his or her person at all times and make sure the devices are brought back with you.
 If you plan to leave GPS devices, laptops or mass market encryption products in a foreign country, please inform OSP before you travel.
 A license from the State Department could be needed before you travel.
 Software and proprietary data may also be controlled.
 For more information regarding “tools of the trade”, please refer to the Penn State Export Compliance Manual, pages 47 – 53.

-- If project personnel will be providing training to foreign persons (non-students) in the use of ITAR-controlled technology, please inform OSP, because such training could be considered a “defense service.”
+- If project personnel will be providing training to foreign persons (non-students) in the use of ITAR-controlled technology, please inform OSP immediately, because such training could be considered a “defense service.”

 - Presentations at international conferences are generally acceptable.
 It is important to note, however, that sidebar conversations with conference attendees should be limited to information already in the public domain.
 If the research being discussed in sidebar conversations isn’t related in any way to any technologies on the Munitions List or the Commerce Control List, then there’s no risk of an export of technical data taking place via a sidebar conversation, regardless of where that conversation takes place.
 But if your research is related to a listed technology, then you can NOT talk to foreign colleagues about your work unless the conversation is licensed or otherwise exempt.
 Should you have any questions, please contact OSP for further review.